ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 #### Deploying the enabler

-Once the configuration of the previous section has been completed and there is available a new IP, the following step is to **deploy the enabler**.
+Once the configuration of the previous section has been completed and the new IP is available, the following step is to **deploy the enabler**.

-For that, there is a **public Sandbox image** that contains everything needed to deploy the enabler application.
+For this purpose, there is a **public Sandbox image** that contains everything needed to deploy the enabler application.

 An instance of the needed image can be created from the **Images** menu: